 Welcome to the College Prep Program at APL

 This years' core program runs from May - August.
 If you have questions, please contact us at: firstname.lastname@example.org.
-2017 will be our 8th program session!
+2017 will be our 9th program session!
 Previous class videos and pictures can be found on our media page.

 The College Prep Program at APL (CPP) will help you prepare for success in college.
-You will practice for the SAT test, learn how to pay for college, develop a school list, fill out applications, practice for the SAT test, learn study skills, and have lots of fun.
-100% of our program graduates are on track to earn their college degrees!
+You will learn how to pay for college, develop a school list, fill out applications, practice for the SAT test, learn study skills, and have lots of fun.
+Nearly all of our program graduates are on track to earning college degrees!

-College Prep partners with the Johns Hopkins University Applied Physics Laboratory STEM Program Office and Maryland MESA.
-Our program is completely volunteer-powered and is offered as a resource for our community!
+College Prep is a partnership between the Johns Hopkins University Applied Physics Laboratory STEM Program Office and the Preparation Meets Opportunity Foundation.
+Our program is completely volunteer-powered!
 We are excited to meet you and help you achieve your dreams.
 Nearly all of our program graduates are on track to earning a 4-year degree!

-ALL current high school students (members of 2017, 2018, or 2019 graduating class) are eligible and invited to submit an application to be part of the College Prep Program.
+ALL current high school sophomores and juniors (members of 2018 and 2019 graduating class) are eligible and invited to submit an application to be part of the College Prep Program.
 We especially encourage applications from students who are the first in their families to attend a four-year college, students from low-income backgrounds, students who are underrepresented in STEM fields, students interested in STEM careers, and/or students in need of mentoring or advice about the college application process.

-Classes will be held every Saturday from 8:45am-5pm, beginning in July and ending in September at the Johns Hopkins University Applied Physics Laboratory, Laurel, MD.
+Classes will be held every Saturday from 8:45am-5:30pm, beginning May 13th and ending August 12, 2017 at the Johns Hopkins University Applied Physics Laboratory, Laurel, MD.
 All CPP classes, including the award ceremony, are mandatory.
-Missed class material cannot be made up, and missing classes may result in program dismissal.

 The College Prep Program (CPP) has provided individualized advice, assisted with college applications, given students tools to succeed in college, and put program alumni on paths to achieve big dreams.
 CPP has been successful in mentoring and advising 100 students to date.
 CPP meets on Saturdays during the summer for 15 classes, totaling of about 100+ student contact hours.
 Students make a commitment to the program of an additional two hours of homework each night.